Learn about our wastewater systems

 Swales & Storm Drainage

 Surface drainage facilities, include concrete swales (channels or gutters), grassed swales, walkways and easements.
-Bylaw 18-13 requires surface drainage facilities be kept clear of debris and obstructions including, but not limited to, dirt, soil, leaves, snow and ice at all times.
-Retaining walls, terraces, gardens, play structures or sheds cannot be constructed or places in this area.
+The Storm Drainage Bylaw requires surface drainage facilities be kept clear of debris and obstructions.

 In heavy runoff events, it's possible for these systems to become full of rainwater/snow melt; any obstructions could cause flooding.